In This Section

 Anyone can set up an Urban Airship app at this stage, but the next several steps (uploading the push certificate, installing the SDK) will need to be completed by a mobile developer.

-Enter your app’s name, set its icon and production status, and select its mobile platforms.
+- Enter your app’s name, set its icon and production status, and select its

 Set Up Your First App